4Soft-de/harness-model/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Found bug that needs to be fixed?
+about: Found a bug that needs to be fixed?
 ---

 ## General Troubleshooting